 During ketosis, your body is relying on fats instead of carbs for energy production.
 By consuming more fats, your body will naturally feel full for longer which can lead to weight loss.

 Insulin and Blood Sugar Level Reduction

-Especially paired with intermittent fasting, a ketogenic diet is an excellent way to burn fat, increase growth hormones, and reduce insulin levels.
+Especially paired with intermittent fasting, a ketogenic diet is an excellent way to burn fat, increase growth hormone, and reduce insulin levels.
 By cutting out carbs, your body removes much of its need to produce insulin and also results in your blood sugar levels dropping.

-A 2008 study revealed 95.2% of individuals with type 2 diabetes were able to successfully eliminate or reduce their glucose-reduction medication within only six months on a ketogenic diet.
+A 2008 study revealed 95.2% of individuals with type-2 diabetes were able to successfully eliminate or reduce their glucose-reduction medication within only six months on a ketogenic diet.

 Top 5 Tips to Get You Into Ketosis